What to eat to improve your sleep according to the experts

-When it comes to getting a good night’s sleep we normally think about what we eat for dinner.
+When it comes to getting a good night’s sleep we don't normally think about what we eat for dinner.
 The general consensus is: don’t eat too late, don’t eat anything too rich or sweet because your body won’t have time to digest it properly, having a post-dinner coffee is probably a bad idea unless your body can process caffeine efficiently and alcohol is also a stimulant, so best to avoid too much of that.
 And as the old wives tale goes, don’t eat cheese before bed because it will give you nightmares (there is actually some truth in this one, but more on that later).

 What we eat and drink has a direct effect on how we sleep and there are lots of foods that help you fight insomnia.
 But we should actually start thinking about it a lot earlier in the day because what we eat for breakfast is, in fact, already preparing us for bedtime.
 “Sugar is the main culprit for the highs and lows that we can experience throughout the day,” explains Charlotte Watts, author of Good Mood Food (Nourish Books).
 “We crave sugar enormously because it gives us an instant energy fix and it’s also self-soothing.
 But then we are sent into a cycle of highs and lows, in sugar levels and in mood, which can continue through the day and into the evening.”